SUNET/cnaas-nac/docs/apiref/auth.rst

 Modify clients
 --------------

 We can update and remove clients using the PUT and DELETE methods.
-The fields vlan, comment, enabled and bounce can be set then using the PUT method.
+The fields vlan, comment, active and bounce can be set then using the PUT method.

 For example, to update the VLAN for a client using CURL, we can do like this: